vsrinivas/fuchsia/ledger_legacy/README.md

-# Ledger Application
+# Ledger

-The Ledger Application is the implementation of the fuchsia Ledger.
+Ledger is a distributed storage system for Fuchsia.

+For development workflow, see [WORKFLOW.md](docs/WORKFLOW.md).